plone/documentation/docs/i18n-l10n/language-negotiation.md

 An integrator may want to modify this behavior to always send a user to a given language, or to negotiate the language selection in some other way, such as using the domain, a cookie, or some other techniques.
 As such, there are two options.

 -   They may override the `@@language-switcher` view.
 -   They may write their own view, and configure the ZMI.
     To configure the ZMI, visit `www.domain.com/portal_types/Plone%20Site/manage_propertiesForm` or navigate there as an Admin user, {guilabel}`username > Site Setup`, {guilabel}`Advanced > Management Interface`, {guilabel}`portal_types`, and finally {guilabel}`Plone Site`.
     Set the value of `Default view method` to the name of the view.

+## Changing the default behavior

+If for any reason you want to change the default behavior set when using `plone.app.multilingual`, you have 2 options:

+1- Override the `language-switcher` view.
+Plone has a view called `language-switcher` defined in [plone.app.multilingual.browser.switcher.py](https://github.com/plone/plone.app.multilingual/blob/master/src/plone/app/multilingual/browser/switcher.py) which handles the redirection from the root of the Plone site to the proper Language Root Folder.
+You can override this view using the usual techniques to provide your own implementation.

+2- Create a new view: you can create your own view with your own implementation, configure it properly and then set it as a `default view` for `Plone Site` objects.
+To do so, you may need to provide your own installation profile with a `Plone Site.xml` file and with the proper configuration.